The holidays provide opportunities to assess the need for additional care

 When even more care is required, a nursing home, such as the Leavitt Family Jewish Home on the JGS Lifecare campus, may be the answer.
 Residents benefit from full time care by nurses, rehabilitation specialists and other health care professionals, as well as assistance with all aspects of daily living.
 Short-term respite care is available here as well.

 “Many people are surprised to learn that even in our nursing home, most of our rooms are private, although we offer shared rooms as well,” said Halpern.
-“Sosin Center for Rehabilitation is the first Green-House-certified nursing and rehabilitation facility in western Massachusetts, offering physical, occupational and speech therapy in a warm, personal setting that’s designed to feel like a home, and a focus on helping each resident direct his or her own care.”
+“Sosin Center for Rehabilitation is the first Green-House-certified nursing and rehabilitation facility in western Massachusetts.
+There, we offer physical, occupational and speech therapy in a warm, personal setting that’s designed to feel like a home, and a focus on helping each resident direct his or her own care.”

 Halpern continued, “At JGS Lifecare, we don’t just look at the physical needs of our clients, but at their spiritual and emotional health as well.
 Across our service lines, our clients enjoy many opportunities for socialization and activities through our Life Enrichment program, as well as access to spiritual services for any denomination.”